japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-KeyValueGroupedDataset.md

 org.apache.spark.sql.KeyValueGroupedDataset[Long,String]
 ----

-`KeyValueGroupedDataset` works for batch and streaming aggregations, but shines the most when used for <<spark-sql-streaming-aggregation.adoc#, Streaming Aggregation>>.
+`KeyValueGroupedDataset` works for batch and streaming aggregations, but shines the most when used for <<spark-sql-streaming-aggregation.md#, Streaming Aggregation>>.

 [source, scala]
 ----